English / 日本語

 After deploying the CDK stack, you will find the following CloudFormation stack created or updated,

-that provisions the CloudFront distribution for production without the domain name and SSL/TLS certificate.
+Deploying the production stack without the alternate domain name

 npx cdk deploy --toolkit-stack-name $TOOLKIT_STACK_NAME -c "@aws-cdk/core:bootstrapQualifier=$TOOLKIT_STACK_QUALIFIER" -c codemonger:stage=production -c codemonger:no-domain-name=true